aegix-ai/.github/profile/README.md

 ##  About Us

-**Aegix** is an AI engineering company focused on reimagining human-computer interaction from first principles.
+**Aegix** is an AI company focused on reimagining human-computer interaction from first principles.
 We design intelligent systems and automation layers that eliminate digital friction — with an emphasis on agentic workflows, reasoning architectures, and AI-native infrastructure.

 We're not just building products — we're designing cognitive environments.